 The Council's Charge

-The President’s Council on Diversity was first established in 2003 to move the college forward in creating a welcoming and bias-free environment.
+The President’s Council on Diversity was established in 2003 to move the college forward in creating a welcoming and bias-free environment.

 The Council continues its work toward valuing differences, fostering inclusion and supporting excellence; and has accepted the following charge: